TingleDinkle/sanity-orb/README.md

 # The Internet Sanity Orb

 A mesmerizing 3D visualization that represents the collective digital consciousness through an interactive, animated orb.
-Watch as the orb's colors, particles, and effects dynamically change based on your "sanity level" - a metaphor for the internet's mental clarity and stability.
+Watch as the orb's colors, particles, and effects dynamically change based on your "sanity level", a metaphor for the internet's mental clarity and stability.
 This project represents my exploration of cutting-edge frontend technologies and the creation of something genuinely wholesome in our often chaotic digital landscape.

 ## The Origin Story